leifos-gmbh/ILIAS/Services/MetaData/ROADMAP.md

 Reused constants should be collected into bespoke classes as appropriate, instead of being scattered across the component.

+### Get URI from Data Factory

+Get URI from the data factory, instead of instantiating it directly.

 ### Clean up Remains of Migrations for Ilias 10

 With ILIAS 10, the migrations `ilMDLOMConformanceMigration` and